find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ## Issue Creation Policy

+1. Please, consider to contact us on Discord or IRC before opening an issue.
+More info at [Wiki Contact Section]
-1. Filling the issue template with *ALL* the requested info is mandatory.
+2. Filling the issue template with *ALL* the requested info is mandatory.
 Otherwise the issue can be marked as "invalid" and closed immediately.
-2. Issues must be opened in English.
+3. Issues must be opened in English.
-3. If an issue is opened and more info is needed, `airgeddon` staff will request it.
+4. If an issue is opened and more info is needed, `airgeddon` staff will request it.
 If there is no answer in 7 days or the OP is not collaborating, the issue will be closed.
-4. If the issue is not related to airgeddon or the root cause is out of scope, it will be closed. `airgeddon` staff is not a helpdesk support service.
+5. If the issue is not related to airgeddon or the root cause is out of scope, it will be closed. `airgeddon` staff is not a helpdesk support service.
-5. Try to be sure that your problem is related to airgeddon and that is not a driver issue.
+6. Try to be sure that your problem is related to airgeddon and that is not a driver issue.
 A good practice is always to try to perform the same operation without using `airgeddon` in order to see if the problem or the behavior can be reproduced.
 In that case, probably the issue should not be created.
-6. Don't talk or mention references to other tools.
+7. Don't talk or mention references to other tools.
 If you want to talk about other similar tools you can do it on their pages/github. `airgeddon` issues are to talk about `airgeddon`.

 ## Collaborating Translators